HackYourFutureBelgium/React_2025/react2/week1/lesson-plan.md

   - Fetch and display the EPIC image for the specified date

 ## Advanced Components 2.1 Lecture (30 minutes)

-### Introduction to Component Libraries (20 minutes)

-- **What are component libraries?**
-  - Explain the concept of component libraries
-  - Discuss the benefits of using component libraries

-- **Benefits of using component libraries (consistency, reusability, accessibility)**
-  - Consistent design and branding across the application
-  - Reusable components for faster development
-  - Built-in accessibility features

-- **Popular component library (Material-UI)**
-  - Introduce Material-UI as a popular React component library
-  - Showcase some commonly used Material-UI components

-- **How to install and use a component library**
-  - Demonstrate how to install Material-UI in a Next.js application
-  - Show how to import and use Material-UI components

 ### Using Refs in React (10 minutes)